 Benefits of Vitamin E for Skin

-The benefits of natural Vitamin E are far reaching.
+The benefits of this natural vitamin are far reaching.
 Recent data has show that absorption of higher doses than those recommended could actually be beneficial in fighting or the prevention of several conditions..

 So what is vitamin e good for?

 - Menstrual pain

 - Restless leg syndrome or relief from muscle cramping